Paul Went Viral in Athens — Modern Paraphrase | nocap.bible

 (Quick context: They said this because Paul was preaching about and the .
 Some scholars think they may have heard "resurrection" — anastasis in Greek — and thought it was the name of another deity.)

 So they brought Paul to the Areopagus — the hill where Athens' top council met to evaluate new ideas.
-Think of it like getting called to present your thesis in front of the most elite academic panel in the world:
+Think of it like getting called to present your thesis in front of an incredibly elite academic panel in the world:

 "Can you explain this new teaching?
 You're saying some pretty wild things and we want to know what it all means."